nquach/lysis_lysogeny_screen/README.md

 * **pass2_classified_data.pkl** : contains fluorescence data from pass 1 of the library screen, classified into lytic, lysogenic and uninfected events.
 Use the python cPickle package to unzip file.
 Unzips into a dict of list of lists.
 Key = gene name.
 Item = list([lytic data, lysogenic data, uninfected data]), where each data list is of the form list([GFP data, Cherry data])
 * **pass2_pooled_classified_data** : contains pooled fluorescence data for the strains included in the verification pass (i.e. hits found in pass 1 of the screen), classified nto lytic, lysogenic and uninfected events.
 Use the python cPickle package to unzip file.
 Unzips into a dict of list of lists.
 Key = gene name.
 Item = list([lytic data, lysogenic data, uninfected data]), where each data list is of the form list([GFP data, Cherry data])
+* **K29_mean_cherry** : contains Cherry fluorescence data for the strains in Keio Plate 29.
+Use the python cPickle package to unzip file.
+Unzips into a dict of lists.
+Key = position string (e.g. 'A1').
+Item = list of fluorescence values)
+* **K29_mean_FITC** : contains FITC fluorescence data for the strains in Keio Plate 29.
+Use the python cPickle package to unzip file.
+Unzips into a dict of lists.
+Key = position string (e.g. 'A1').
+Item = list of fluorescence values)
+* **/pkl_files/CS_duplicate1** : contains FITC and Cherry fluorescence data for the strains for the carbon source experiments Trial 1.
+Use the python cPickle package to unzip the files.
+Unzips into a dict of lists.
+Key = position string (e.g. 'A1').
+Item = list of fluorescence values for either FITC or Cherry channel)
+* **/pkl_files/CS_duplicate1** : contains FITC and Cherry fluorescence data for the strains for the carbon source experiments Trial 2.
+Use the python cPickle package to unzip the files.
+Unzips into a dict of lists.
+Key = position string (e.g. 'A1').
+Item = list of fluorescence values for either FITC or Cherry channel)

 ## **Description of scripts**

+### iPython Notebooks:
+`SearchHits.ipynb` : Interactive notebook to search through the pooled data for genes displaying cell fate statistics meeting user-defined criteria

+`CarbonSourcePlotter.ipynb` : Notebook that plots the carbon source experiment data using different x-axis modes.

+`HitsHistogramMOI-LysisRatio` : Notebook that generates plots for Figure 3.9 in the manuscript

+`HitsScatterplotGenerator` : Notebook that generates plots for Figures 4.1 and 4.2 in the manuscript.
+Also generates MOI and lysis ratio plots for hits.

+`BulkAssayPlotter.ipynb` : Notebook that generates histograms for the bulk assay (Figure 3.5).

+`DataVisualizer.ipynb` : iPython notebook that allows visualization of all data collected in the lysis-lysogeny screen.

 ### Analysis pipeline scripts: